shalzz/newgaia/docs/index.md

 slug: /
 ---

-Welcome to New Gaia Collective!
+Welcome to the New Gaia Collective!

 Our mission is to drastically equalize world wealth, create new ways of communal living and usher in an evolution of human society.